ietf-rats-wg/eat/draft-ietf-rats-eat.md

 They do not describe the entity.

 They may appear in evidence or attestation results.
-When these claims appear in evidence, they SHOULD not be passed through the verifier into attestation results.
+When these claims appear in evidence, they SHOULD NOT be passed through the verifier into attestation results.

 ### iat (Timestamp) Claim